Step-by-Step Guide to Creating an Event Budget

 For example, if after evaluating your previous event, you realized you overspent on food, you can go into your high-level plan with a better understanding of how you’ll need to adjust your budget.

 Research to understand the industry

-Chances are if you went over on a certain line-item like venue or staffing, your feeling the same costs as others.
+Chances are if you went over a certain line item like venue or staffing, your feeling the same costs as others.
 Do some research to find common trends, for example, if you overspent on your expected AV costs, research the going rate within the industry.
 You may walk away with insights like, the going industry rate is lower than what I paid or I under-budgeted and need to up my AV budget.

 It’s impossible to be an expert and know the costs of every vendor, but by researching early on, you’ll go into planning with a clearer picture of industry-standard costs.

 Create a high-level plan

 Your high-level event plan should outline your event goals and basic logistics.
 Additionally, once you start mapping out your logistics, you can begin to include rough budget estimates.
 You can begin by listing out the items that are must-haves, like a venue or catering.